Ek Phul…Do Mali

 Once the fish is fried to a light golden yellow (with hilsa very little frying is needed, be careful that the fish does not get fried too much) take it out and drain on a paper towel

-In a bowl mix the yogurt with the mustard paste.
+In a bowl beat the yogurt well and then mix in the mustard paste.
+Add 1/2 tsp of Turmeric powder and mix.

 Discard the fishy oil if you wish and heat some fresh oil.
 With hilsa however the mustard oil in which the fish is fried holds a special value for most Bengalis and we dare not throw it out.